-According to the 2014 to 2018 American Community Survey (ACS) five-year estimates 38.1 percent of the region's population speaks a language other than English, with 32.25 percent speaking Spanish.
-The ACS also indicated that 12.1 percent of persons five years old and over speak English less than "very well."
+According to the U.S. Census Bureau, 2021 American Community Survey (ACS) 5-Year estimates and 2020 Decennial Census data, 36.9 percent of the region's population speaks a language other than English, with 32.25 percent speaking Spanish.
+The ACS also indicated that 19.9 percent of persons five years old and over speak English less than "very well."
 The predominant language for this group is Spanish.

 SEAGO has determined that it was not cost effective to take specific actions for languages of the LEP populations other than Spanish unless a specific request was made for an accommodation.
-This is because languages other than Spanish made up only 3.4 percent of those that speak English less than "very well" (See DP2 tables included in Attachment B).
+This is because languages other than Spanish made up only 3.4 percent of those that speak English less than "very well" (See SEAGO Demographic Tables included in Attachment B).